dekoza/mtgpl/CMR.rst

 :mtgtip:`Flamekin Herald<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/2/d2616030-01f2-43b1-98ba-f7e5a5a75379.jpg?1608910215|https://scryfall.com/card/cmr/179/flamekin-herald?utm_source=api>`
    Commander spells you cast have cascade.
-(Whenever you cast a commander, exile cards from the top of your library until you exile a nonland card with lesser converted mana cost.
+(Whenever you cast a commander, exile cards from the top of your library until you exile a nonland card with lesser mana value.
 You may cast it without paying its mana cost.
 Put the exiled cards on the bottom of your library in a random order.)

 :mtgtip:`Frenzied Saddlebrute<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/5/d518fffb-542f-4752-be05-d0dbcf4dd6c2.jpg?1608910223|https://scryfall.com/card/cmr/180/frenzied-saddlebrute?utm_source=api>`